wys8c764/CSN/README.md

  The normalized statistic of edge x-y

  gx gy: Gene expression values of gene x and gene y.
 If there are n cells, gx and gy are 1-by-n vectors.

  boxsize: Size of neighborhood, Default = 0.1

  edge: 1-by-n vector, the normalized statistic of edge x-y in all cells

- Note that if the expression value of gene x or gene y in cell k is 0, edge(k) is always equal to 0, no matter how much the statistic is.